fashionliteracy/fashionliteracy.github.io/_posts/news/2020-11-07-flipkart-invests-in-USPL-Amiraah-founder-pooja-gupta-wearable-art-in-fashion.md

 # Content
 #
 subheadline: "Fashionflyer on 07th November 2020"
-title: "New F Series Investment By Flipkart, Wearble Fashion Is A New Canvas and Interview With Amiraah's Founder Pooja Gupta"
+title: "New F Series Investment By Flipkart, Wearable Fashion Is A New Canvas and Interview With Amiraah's Founder Pooja Gupta"
 teaser: "Flipkart is leading as e-commerce brand with their new F series investment in USPL.
 Wearable Art is in Fashion and what Pooja Gupta has to share about their Kanpur based brand; Amiraah"
 meta_description: "Fashion Literacy newsletter of 07th November brings summary of new Fipkart investment in USPL, wearable art in Fashion, and interivew of Amiraah's founder Pooja Gupta."
 categories: